the-collab-lab/tcl-16-smart-shopping-list/README.md

 ## More details for contributors

-🎉  If you’re a Collab Lab participant, first of all: WELCOME!
+🎉  &nbsp; If you’re a Collab Lab participant, first of all: WELCOME!
 We’re so excited to work with you and collaborate on something amazing.

 ### Make your first contribution!